-Currently, PIGS Animal Sanctuary is full and can not take in any more animals.
+Currently, Animal Resource Center is full and can not take in any more animals.

 However, we want to help!
 Click each section below to learn about caring for your pigs.
 Please do not contact us to take in your pig(s) – in a perfect world we would take them all, but right now we are simply at our limit!

 The average lifespan of a factory or industrial-breed pig is six to ten years.
 These pigs are usually crosses between Yorkshires, Landrace, and Giant Whites, but other breeds are sometimes used as well.
 Many breeds currently found in industrial systems are hybrids.
 Because factory pigs are bred to become very large very quickly, leg issues and other health problems relating to their excessive weight are common and may reduce their lifespan by a few years.